Imamiland/neovim-vivify-markdown.nvim/README.md

 </details>

-## 🧰 Commands
+## Commands

 | Command   | Description         |
 | --------- | ------------------- |
 | `:Toggle` | Enables the plugin. |

-## ⌨ Contributing
+## Contributing

 We welcome all contributions.
 Please look at [CONTRIBUTING](CONTRIBUTING.md) to see more information about how to contribute to the project.

-## 🎭 Motivations
+## Motivations

 > If alternatives of your plugin exist, you can provide some pros/cons of using yours over the others.

 ## License

 This project is licensed under the [MIT License](LICENSES/MIT.txt).
-Some ancillary files are licensed under the [Creative Commons Zero](LICENSES/CC0-1.0.txt) and are dedicated to the Public Domain.
+Some ancillary files are licensed under the [Creative Commons Zero](LICENSES/CC0-1.0.txt) License and are dedicated to the Public Domain.